CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08new-translation.md

 # Language Translation with Microsoft Foundry

-### Estimated Duration: 45 Minutes
+### Estimated Duration: 60 Minutes

 ## Lab Overview

-In this exercise, you'll use Microsoft Foundry and a deployed gpt-5-mini model to build a language translation application.
-You will use the Chat Playground to create and test prompts for translation and transliteration tasks.
-You will then build a Python application using the Foundry SDK that performs translation, transliteration, language detection, and sentiment analysis using a single deployed model.

-Through these activities, you'll gain hands-on experience with text analysis capabilities in Microsoft Foundry and learn how generative AI models can be used for multilingual applications.
+In this lab, you will use Microsoft Foundry to create a project, deploy a GPT-5 Mini model, and explore its multilingual text-processing capabilities.
+You will begin by testing translation and transliteration prompts in the Chat Playground to understand how the model can translate text between languages and convert text between writing systems without changing its meaning.

+You will then build a Python application using the Azure AI Foundry SDK and connect it to your deployed model.
+The application will perform translation, transliteration, and language detection tasks.
+Finally, you will extend the application by adding sentiment analysis, enabling the same deployed model to classify text as Positive, Negative, or Neutral.
+Through these activities, you will gain hands-on experience using a single generative AI model to perform multiple natural language processing tasks in Microsoft Foundry.

 ## Lab Objectives

 In this exercise, you will perform the following tasks:

-- Task 1: Verify the gpt-5-mini deployment
+- Task 1: Create a Microsoft Foundry project
+- Task 2: Deploy a model
-- Task 2: Design translation and transliteration prompts
+- Task 3: Design Translation & Transliteration Prompts in Chat Playground
-- Task 3: Build a translation and transliteration application
+- Task 4: Build a Translation and Transliteration Application with Foundry SDK
-- Task 4: Add sentiment analysis to the application
+- Task 5: Add Sentiment Analysis to the Application

 ## Task 1: Create a Microsoft Foundry project

-In this task, you will create a Microsoft Foundry project.
-You will sign in to the Microsoft Foundry portal, configure the project settings such as the subscription, resource group, Foundry resource, and region, and create the project that will be used to manage models, deployments, guardrails, and other AI assets.
+In this task, you'll create a Microsoft Foundry project, configure the required Azure resources, and obtain the project endpoint needed for application development.

 1. Copy the **Microsoft Foundry** link and paste it into a new browser tab to access the portal: `https://ai.azure.com/`